aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 4. Collect several purple events across at least two exposure levels.
 5. Open **Tools -> ASI676MC Calibration** while signed in.
 6. Discover saved FITS or select a multi-file upload.
-7. If preliminary threshold suggestions appear, verify the populations, edit only the recommended detection fields, reset the tool, and rerun.
+7. If preliminary threshold suggestions appear, verify the populations, apply or manually edit only the recommended detection fields, reset the tool, and rerun.
 8. Review the evidence summary, warnings, derived values, and current values.
 9. Download the report if an audit copy is useful.
 10. As an administrator, apply the result only after it looks credible.